JulietteArchambeau/GOPredEvalPinpin/README.md

   - Checking population information (coordinates and elevation data) from different sources (e.g. collected from different studies).
   - Extracting climatic data from [Climate Downscaling Tool (ClimateDT)](https://www.ibbr.cnr.it/climate-dt/) at the location of the populations.
   - Calculating the average of the climatic variables across the time periods of interest.
+  - Attributing to each clone and population its main gene pool based on the ancestry coefficients estimated with the STRUCTURE software in [Jaramillo-Correa et al. (2015)](https://academic.oup.com/genetics/article/199/3/793/5935834).

 ##### [1_FormattingGenomicData.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/1_FormattingGenomicData.html)

   - Formatting genomic data: converting letters (e.g. A/A, A/G) to numbers (0,1 or 2), and `---` to `NA`.
   - Filtering genomic data for monomorphic SNPs, minor allele counts (MAC), proportion of missing data per clone and per SNP, minor allele frequencies (MAF).
   - Estimating statistical correlations among SNPs and LD.
-  - Determining SNPs position on the genome.
+  - Looking at SNP positions on the genome (i.e., scaffold/contigs of the SNPs).
-  - Exploring genomic data, e.g., number of SNPs/clones genotyped in each assay, Average and maximum number of missing values per clone.
+  - Exploring genomic data, e.g., number of SNPs/clones genotyped in each assay, average and maximum number of missing values per clone.
   - Imputation of missing data.

 ##### [2_CommonGardenData.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/2_CommonGardenData.html)